ahnaf4D/shop-nexus/learnings/notes.md

 - Create a utility that removes the remove from the file system.
 - I have a confusing That why we going to use `/helper` and `service/` directory.

+### 22. Create a user registration system using node.js

+- Learn how to implement user registration process in Node.js
+- Implement JWT for User Authentication.

+### 23. smtp server setup

+- Explore Node Mailer and setup google smtp server
+- Preparing email

+### 24. Send Direct email to the User

+- Learn how to send account activation email to the user
+- Learn how to verify user with jsonwebtoken

+### 25. manage uploaded image file in DB

+- Explore the Multer npm package

+### 26. Learn uploaded file management

+- Filter uploaded files and folder
+- Save files to local folders.

 ## Raw Data checking middleware and `xss` middlewares

 ```javascript